gardener/etcd-druid/docs/development/testing.md

 * We use gomega as our matcher or assertion library.
 Refer to Gomega's [official documentation](https://onsi.github.io/gomega/) for details regarding its installation and application in tests.

 * For naming the individual test/helper functions, ensure that the name describes what the function tests/helps-with.
-Naming is important for code readability even when writing tests.
+Naming is important for code readability even when writing tests - [example-testcase-naming](https://github.com/gardener/etcd-druid/blob/90995898b231a49a8f211e85160600e9e6019fe0/internal/webhook/etcdcomponents/handler_test.go#L157).

 * Introduce helper functions for assertions to make test more readable where applicable - [example-assertion-function](https://github.com/gardener/etcd-druid/blob/4e9971aba3c3880a4cb6583d05843eabb8ca1409/test/it/controller/etcd/assertions.go#L117).